Key Largo (song): Background and content

 The song's lyrics plead with a lover to reconsider ending a romance.
 The singer recalls their first winter together, when they lived in a poorly heated place.
 Their only entertainment was watching the "Late, Late Show," which featured films such as Casablanca and Key Largo, the latter of which starred Humphrey Bogart and Lauren Bacall.
 Bacall does not appear in Casablanca.

-The glamorous couple is recalled in the lyric, We had it all / Just like Bogie and Bacall / Starring in our own late, late show / Sailin' away to Key Largo.
+The couple is recalled in the lyric, We had it all / Just like Bogie and Bacall / Starring in our own late, late show / Sailin' away to Key Largo.
 The lyrics also draw from the film Casablanca, including the lines, "Here's looking at you, kid," and "Please say you will / Play it again."
 The song "Key Largo" was included on Higgins' album Just Another Day in Paradise.

-In 2009, VH1 ranked "Key Largo" #75 on its 100 Greatest One-Hit Wonders of the ‘80s program.

-The song was also featured in the Netflix series "Disjointed" (2018), Part Two, Episode Two, "Hellium Dream."

 Music video

-A promotional music video was produced in 1982, filmed in and around Tarpon Springs, Florida and directed by David Jean Schweitzer.
-It begins with Bertie Higgins leaning against a pole, smoking a cigarette, reminiscing.
+A promotional music video was produced in 1982, filmed in and around Tarpon Springs, Florida, and directed by David Jean Schweitzer.
+It begins with Higgins leaning against a pole, smoking a cigarette, reminiscing.
 Later, the singer walks with a young woman, played by then-17-year-old Patty Wolfe.
 The scene then cuts to the pair riding in a motorboat around Anclote Key, off Tarpon Springs.
 The video also shows them in a car at Fred Howard Park.
 The final moments depict the two walking along a beach at sunset.